richhuwtaylor/introduction-to-statistical-learning/README.md

-# introduction-to-statistical-learning
+# An Introduction to Statistical Learning with Applications in Python

-My solutions for the labs and end-of-chapter exercises from An Introduction to Statistical Learning with Applications in Python.
+My solutions for the labs and end-of-chapter exercises from [An Introduction to Statistical Learning with Applications in Python](https://www.statlearning.com/).